Chia-Network/chia-dev-guides/guides/chialisp-primer/first-smart-coin.md

 A condition consists of a condition number followed by its arguments.
 They can do a variety of things, from the creation of new coins and requiring other spends to happen at the same time, to various assertions related to the state of the blockchain.

-A complete list of conditions can be found [here](https://chialisp.com/docs/coins_spends_and_wallets#conditions), but we will only be using one in this tutorial: condition `51`, or `CREATE_COIN`, creates a new coin with the given `puzzle_hash` and `amount` if the spend is valid.
+A complete list of conditions can be found on the [Conditions page](https://docs.chia.net/conditions), but we will only be using one in this tutorial: condition `51`, or `CREATE_COIN`, creates a new coin with the given `puzzle_hash` and `amount` if the spend is valid.
 It is used to send money to another puzzle hash (which is analagous to an address).

 ## Coins